monsoonmaelstrom/book2/book2.md

 “They won’t.”

 “They might.
 If they do, that would be equally as bad.
 My mother and Iverson are going to start a war.
-It feels like I’m the fulcrum that it’s all balanced on.”
+It feels like I’m the fulcrum it’s all balanced on.”

 “Hazel,” Liam scoffs.